-Why?
-Two reasons.
-First, using the HTML line break element when a more semantic element is available makes your code less accessible, especially to readers using screen readers.
+- Using the HTML line break element when a more semantic element is available makes your code less accessible, especially to readers using screen readers.

-Secondly, using the <br> tag to force a line break for purely presentation purposes might look good on your browser but not on other browsers or devices — especially if your site is responsive.
+- Using the <br> tag to force a line break for purely layout purposes might look good on your browser, but not on other browsers or devices — especially if your site is responsive.

-Whether you want to display poetry, song lyrics, or mailing addresses on your web pages, you’ll need to understand the dos and dont’s of the HTML line break element.
+Whether you want to display poetry, song lyrics, or mailing addresses on your web pages, you’ll need to understand the dos and don'ts of the HTML line break element.
 Understanding this concept will help you build on your expertise of HTML.

 For more on creating web pages, check out HubSpot's free CMS tools.